Curriculum & Early Years

 At St Joseph’s Catholic Primary School, pupils’ learning and personal development are at the heart of the curriculum.
 Our school curriculum is underpinned by the National Curriculum’s requirements and the shared belief that successful learners are inspired and challenged to grow to be thoughtful citizens of the future.
 The curriculum reflects our school’s vision to Love and learn in the footsteps of Christ.

 Importance is placed upon developing transferable skills, meaning our pupils become lifelong learners.
 The curriculum is designed to recognise children’s prior learning, providing a clear progression of skills where deeper knowledge and connections are nurtured, and links are made between concepts and skills.

 The curriculum promotes and sustains a thirst for knowledge, understanding and a love of learning.
 We cover a wide range of subjects and provide opportunities for academic, creative and sporting excellence.
 Emphasis is placed on acquiring, developing and applying core skills in reading, writing, communication and mathematics, throughout all subjects taught.

 Every child is recognised as a unique individual made in the image of God.
 Our curriculum is designed in response to each child’s needs considering their place in this nurturing family school, local community, and the world beyond.
 Opportunities for enjoyable, independent, and collaborative learning are integrated wholly within a connected and relevant curriculum, raising curiosity and building aspirations.

 With its excellent range of experiences, our full and rich curriculum ensures that every child at St. Joseph’s makes excellent progress academically and personally.
 Our unique curriculum ensures that every child is given the opportunity to shine and flourish.

 We carefully monitor children’s progress with their personal development.
-Our well-planned and thoughtful approach to Social, Moral, Spiritual, Cultural (SMSC) helps ensure that every child is well cared for and supported.
+Our well-planned and thoughtful approach to Social, Moral, Spiritual and Cultural (SMSC) helps ensure that every child is well cared for and supported.